How to Write a Feature Article That Stands Out

 TL;DR

 I wrote my first feature article in 2017 for a client’s company blog.
-It was 2,400 words about a nonprofit founder.
-I’d done the interview, I had great quotes, and I thought the whole thing sang.
-The client read it and said, “This is nice, but I stopped halfway through because I didn’t know where it was going.”
-She wasn’t wrong.
-I’d buried the point somewhere around paragraph nine.
+2,400 words about a nonprofit founder.
+I’d done the interview.
+Great quotes.
+I thought the whole thing sang.

 What actually makes a feature article different from everything else?

-A feature article is long-form nonfiction writing that uses narrative techniques (scenes, characters, tension, resolution) to explore a topic in depth, rather than simply reporting facts in order of importance.
-That’s the definition, but here’s what it means in practice: you’re telling a story that happens to contain information, not writing information that happens to contain a story.
+Here’s the difference in practice: you’re telling a story that happens to contain information, not writing information that happens to contain a story.

 The nut graf: the paragraph most writers don’t know they’re missing

-“This is what this whole story is about and why you should read it.
+“A paragraph that says what this whole story is about and why you should read it.
 It’s a flag to the reader, high up in the story: You can decide to proceed or not, but if you read no farther, you know what that story’s about.”

-— Ken Wells, Writer and Editor, The Wall Street Journal (via Poynter)
+• Ken Wells, Writer and Editor, The Wall Street Journal (via Poynter)

-The term itself comes from “nut” (as in kernel, the essential core) and “graf” (journalist shorthand for paragraph).
+The term comes from “nut” (as in kernel, the essential core) and “graf” (journalist shorthand for paragraph).
 Magazine editor Evelynne Kramer, formerly of The Boston Globe Magazine, called the nut graf the moment where you “open the aperture” from a close-up scene to the wide-angle view.
 That camera metaphor is the single best way I’ve found to think about feature article pacing.

-How to actually write a nut graf (with the before-and-after test)
+How to actually write a nut graf

-Pro Tip: Here’s a quick test from Chip Scanlan, formerly of The Poynter Institute: after writing your nut graf, read just your opening lead and the nut graf back-to-back, skipping everything else.
+Pro Tip: Here’s a test from Chip Scanlan: after writing your nut graf, read just your opening lead and the nut graf back-to-back, skipping everything in between.
 If those two chunks alone make you want to read the full story, you’ve done it right.

 The close-up/wide-angle rhythm (your repeatable pacing framework)

 Most feature writing advice stops at “write a strong lead and organize your body paragraphs logically.”
 That’s not pacing.
-That’s just… having paragraphs.
+That’s just having paragraphs.

-Real pacing in a feature article follows a rhythm that filmmakers would recognize instantly.
+Real pacing in a feature follows a rhythm that filmmakers would recognize instantly.
 You zoom in on a specific person, scene, or moment (close-up).
 Then you pull back and explain the broader context, data, or trend that scene represents (wide-angle).
 Then you zoom in again on a new character or scene.
 Back out.
 Zoom in.
-It’s like breathing.
-In, out, in, out.

 Section of ArticleClose-up or Wide-Angle?What It Does